-- Cannot be a former employee nor the spouse of a former employee of the cooperative unless employment with the cooperative was at least two (2) years previous to the date of the forthcoming election.
+- Cannot be a former employee nor the spouse of a former employee of the cooperative unless employment with the cooperative was at least five (5) years previous to the date of the forthcoming election.

 - Your board of directors meets regularly on the last Tuesday of each month at the headquarters in Clarion.
 Directors must attend all regular monthly board meetings, and are allowed to miss only three meetings per calendar year.

 - Directors must attend all special board meetings, committee meetings and Prairie Energy Cooperative’s annual meeting.
 Directors should also attempt to attend one National Rural Electric Cooperative Association (NRECA) meeting or director’s conference every year.

 - Other meetings directors attend, include one and two day educational seminars.
 Directors are encouraged to complete their NRECA Credentialed Cooperative Director’s Certificate during their first term (3 years).

 - Directors receive a $225 per diem.
 They receive the IRS mileage allowance for attendance of Cooperative meetings and expenses when traveling on Cooperative business.

 - Directors spend 23 – 35 days each year representing Prairie Energy Cooperative.